 I am confident of the value and quality of my research, but I lack experience in giving oral presentations or poster sessions.
 What should I do?

 All students selected to participate in URCAD are offered assistance in the form of a preparatory workshop on poster or oral presentation delivered by a member of the URCAD committee.
 Also, you may view streaming video of Dr. Steve Miller's workshop on effective poster preparation and of Dr. Tim Topoleski's workshop on good oral presentations.
 You can also download oral presentation tips and poster presentation tips.

 How much flexibility is there in the submission deadline?

-Complete student applications and faculty support materials must be received by 5 p.m. on February 26, 2014.
-Proposal materials are available starting in the fall and the electronic submission system is available starting February 1.
+Complete student applications and faculty support materials must be received by 5 p.m. on Wednesday, February 25, 2015.
 Because of the time-sensitive nature of the selection process, no proposal materials can be accepted after the deadline.
 Given the month-long submission window, last-minute emergencies will not be considered.